Communication Studies Degree and Career Information

 Popular Career Options

-Graduates are prepared for careers in business, electronic media and international relations.
+Graduates of bachelor's and master's degree programs are prepared for careers in business, electronic media and international relations.
 Graduates are also qualified to pursue jobs such as:

 - Public information officer